digital-asset/daml-finance/docs/source/reference/glossary.rst

 Fungibility
 -----------

-Fungability refers to the ability of an `Instrument <#instrument>`__ to be interchanged with other individual instruments of the same type.
+Fungibility refers to the ability of an `Instrument <#instrument>`__ to be interchanged with other individual instruments of the same type.

 Only a fungible instrument can be held for an amount other than ``1.0``.